s-hosseini/Staging/Intermediate_PostDeploy_Bias.md

 - Another source of bias in this step is the unequal application of discretion.
 Artificial decision aids are often deployed with direct human oversight.
 This makes for more robustness in decisionmaking in that the human can step in to adjudicate or correct edge cases on which the model might fail.
 Such human oversight involves an amount of discretion that can be subject to implicit or explicit biases.
 These can lead to decisionmaking having bad and worsening biases.
 - After a model is deployed,
 it can be modified through software updates or patches.
-Following any such updates, an ML deci- sion aid must be reevaluated to identify potential bias.
+Following any such updates, an ML decision aid must be reevaluated to identify potential bias.
 But the time between software upgrades can vary greatly, and conducting postupdate evalu- ations can involve significant costs and effort.
 Continual monitoring for bias could provide early insight into potential issues that can be addressed early on.
 Including ongoing auditing procedures in deployment documents could help ensure that Census and other agency programs actually mitigate the misuses and biases described.

 # Methods to Address Post-Deployment Bias